 Table to Farm Tours

 Kevin DePodwin is the co-owner and founder of Table to Farm Tours, with his partner Lindsay Barton.
 Table to Farm Tours connects their customer with local Catskills farmers, distillers, cider makers, and farm-to-table restaurants through day and evening tours.
-Kevin and Lindsay live in Roxbury in a house Kevin’s great-aunt purchased in 1937, and just had their first child, June Margaret, in September.
+Kevin and Lindsay live in Roxbury in a house Kevin’s great-aunt purchased in 1937, and just had their first child, June Margaret, in September 2019.
+Kevin is also the principal of KSD Strategies, a boutique consulting firm helping area non-profits, businesses, and governments streamline processes, develop Strategic Plans, and implement new projects.
 Prior to Table to Farm Tours, Kevin’s career has been in the public sector working in campaigns, legislative offices, and administrations.
 Kevin has a Master of Public Administration from Syracuse University and spent the last ten years working to save taxpayer money by implementing efficiency initiatives, overseeing strategic planning and project management efforts, spearheading performance management tools, and planning for and managing emergencies including hurricanes, snowstorms, and power outages.

 Margaretville Telephone Company